njncalub/jp-notes/README.md

 ## Contributing

-This project is far from being finished and we need your help.
+We need your help in contributing.
 Feel free to submit pull requests if you find any errors.
 Thank you!

 ## Lessons